About

 URBANHOUZING for real estate listing services relating to urban housing.
 The phonetic spelling of URBAN HOUSING did not change the commercial impression.
 The USPTO looks at the mark as consumers would hear and understand it, not as it is spelled.
 The creative orthography was legally irrelevant.

 SHARPIN for knife blocks with built-in sharpeners.
 The phonetic equivalent of SHARPEN, used for goods that sharpen knives.
-The same principle applied: the sound of the mark communicated a direct description of the product's function.
+The sound of the mark communicated a direct description of the product's function.

 BREADSPRED for jams and jellies.
 The compound spelling of BREAD SPREAD did not rescue the mark from a descriptiveness finding.
-Consumers encountering BREADSPRED for a spread product would understand it to describe the product immediately, regardless of the invented compound form.
+Consumers encountering BREADSPRED for a spread product would understand it to describe the product immediately, regardless of the invented compound form and spelling.

 Marks Held Suggestive